Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
+- [ ] Grid layout in app.component.html is not working
+- [ ] Form doesn't validate
+- [ ] Form doesn't check for invalid allele frequency entries
-- [ ] components that conceptually should not be nested in the form were... extract them and deal with inputs and outputs
+- [x] components that conceptually should not be nested in the form were... extract them and deal with inputs and outputs
-    - [ ] <app-mate> isn't working
+- [x] <app-mate> isn't working
-- [ ] app-focus directive should point to top of draggles or to questions?
-- [ ] make the draw thing scale by %, rather than having pixels everywhere
 - [x] improve styling of appMated directive
 - [x] appMated directive has been implemented but the styling has not and nothing has been tested
 - [x] No mated pair model has been generated for mate component to use